 Nitrogen is a non-toxic, non-flammable, and environmentally friendly option.
 Gasoline-powered vehicles emit pollutants, but nitrogen's low-moisture content does not contribute to air pollution.
 Using nitrogen to fill car tires helps Chicago drivers maintain safe and reliable vehicle tires.

-The air that we breathe is about 78% nitrogen and 21% oxygen.
+The air we breathe is the same used to fill tires and is 78% nitrogen and 21% oxygen.
 The rest contains small amounts of other gasses and water vapor.
-This is the same air that is generally used to fill tires.
-There are several advantages to removing the extra oxygen and other gasses from your tires.
+There are various advantages to removing the extra oxygen and other gasses from your tires.

-Have you ever gone outside on a particularly cold day and noticed that your tires look lower than they did the day before?
-That’s because temperature change affects tire pressure.
-The oxygen in your tires expands and contracts when the temperature rises and falls.
-You can expect an average change of 1 PSI for every 10°F change in temperature.
-Filling your tires with nitrogen can greatly reduce these pressure changes.
-Nitrogen molecules are less susceptible to temperature changes than oxygen molecules which means they maintain a more consistent pressure in all weather.
+Temperature change affects tire pressure, and the oxygen in your tires expands and contracts when the temperature rises and falls.
+Filling your tires with nitrogen can significantly reduce these pressure changes.
+Nitrogen is less susceptible to temperature changes than oxygen so they maintain more consistent pressure in all weather.

-Tires filled with air also lose about 1 PSI each month because oxygen slowly leaks out through the rubber of the tires.
-Nitrogen molecules are much larger than oxygen molecules so tires filled with nitrogen will lose far less pressure each month.
+Air filled tires have a tendency to develop slow leaks through the tires’ rubber.
+Nitrogen molecules are much larger than oxygen molecules, so tires filled with nitrogen will lose far less pressure each month.

-Finally, the nitrogen used to fill tires is dry.
-There is often water vapor in the air used to fill tires.
-This can build up inside tires and cause damage to the rubber from the inside.
-Filling your tires with nitrogen eliminates this moisture build up.
+Another advantage of using nitrogen to fill tires is that it doesn’t contain moisture.
+Water vapor is present in the air used to fill tires, which can cause damage to the tires.
+Filling your tires with nitrogen eliminates this moisture build-up.